albertomh/DepositDuck-api/README.md

 and/or slow them down, set `E2E_HEADLESS` and `E2E_SLOW_MO` (in milliseconds) accordingly in `.env.e2e`.

+To run only specific tests, append the `-k` flag along with an appropriate selector to the pytest invocation at the end of the `e2e` recipe in the justfile.

 #### Generate e2e tests

 The Playwright Inspector can be used to record tests by interacting with the webapp